![]() |

 In the aftermath, the Indian government restricted Wickliffe’s movement, preventing him from entering Hynniewtrep territory.
 Wickliffe never surrendered easily.
-He urged the Indian government to free Hynniewtrep land as it was before.
+He urged the Indian government to restore Hynniewtrep land as it was before.
 However, the Indian government gave him a stern warning and banned him from entering Hynniewtrep territory without prior permission.
 He would be punished according to Indian law and jurisdiction if he did not abide by Indian rule.
-Amidst tension and anger, he swore never to set foot on any Indian territory, but if he wished to do so, he would come as a conqueror.
-"I WILL NEVER SET FOOT ON ANY PART OF THE INDIAN TERRITORY; IF I WISH TO DO SO, I'LL COME AS A CONQUEROR" ~ WICKLIFFE SYIEM.
+Amidst the tension and anger, he swore never to set foot on any Indian territory; but if he wished to do so, he would come as a conqueror.

-Since then, he left Hynniewtrep land to live in Bangladesh for survival.
+Since then, he left Hynniewtrep land and lived in Bangladesh for survival.
 While living in Bangladesh, he continued to seek ways to free Hynniewtrep.
 He urged, criticized, and never remained silent against the dictatorial rule of the Indian government over our land.
 Although his struggles and grievances were in vain, he paved the way for us to wake up, rise, and reclaim our stolen freedom.

-Therefore, judging by his way of life, we understand that he was the founder of Hynñiewtrep Nationalism.
+Therefore, judging by his way of life, we understand that he was the founder of Hynniewtrep Nationalism.
 Like U Tirot Sing and U Kiang Nangbah, Wickliffe Syiem was also one of the freedom fighters that the Jaidbynriew Hynniewtrep ever had.
-Until his last breath, he opposed without surrendering to the Hindustani Country.
-He died on the 21st October 1988 in Bangladesh as a King rather than a slave in India.
+Until his last breath, he opposed the Hindustani country without surrendering.
+He died on 21 October 1988 in Bangladesh as a king rather than as a slave in India.

-Thus, October 21st is observed as the Death Anniversary of U Syiem Wickliffe, the Founder of Hynniewtrep Nationalism.
-While he may be unknown to others, but for us, the Hynniewtrep, he was a true Khasi patriot who never surrendered to the mighty force of Hindustani.
+Thus, October 21 is observed as the Death Anniversary of U Syiem Wickliffe, the Founder of Hynniewtrep Nationalism.
+While he may be unknown to others, for us, the Hynniewtrep, he was a true Khasi patriot who never surrendered to the mighty force of Hindustan.

 Points to consider: